jackyzha0/quartz/content/notes/ass01-security-audit.md

 The most severe of these was a simple SQL Injection attack.
 I was able to extract the credit card information of all the users, and crack the passwords of nearly 50% of the accounts.
 This is a major security issue.

 I was also able to inject Javascript code into the database which would then be run on the browser of other users.

+Furthermore the system does not have adequate password policy and allows users to enter weak passwords.